omeka/classic-enduser/docs/Admin/Users.md

 # Users

+An Omeka site can have one or many registered users.
+This can represent staff of your organization, with various responsibilities for your site and collections, or members of your community who are contributing knowledge and materials.
+Omeka offers four user roles with different access and powers on the site - you can assign people to any of these levels, depending on your needs.

+Plugins can add more roles, as well as more permissions to each role.
+For example, if you want to encourage comments on your items, you can add the Commenting plugin (which requires the Guest User plugin to be installed), which enables the collection form for users to submit their thoughts, and then assign members of your team, based on their user levels, to moderate whatever comments are submitted.

+Logged-out users will not see a public login page anywhere on your public Omeka site; this page is accessed by going to `yourinstallation/admin` in a browser (it automatically resolves to `/admin/user/login`).
+You can manually add a login page or a link to the administrative interface to your public site if desired.

+## Manage users

-The Users section allows site administrators to control who may access the admin section of the site and what they can do.
+The "Users" section is a link at the top of the page, visible to Super users.
+This page allows site administrators to control who may access the administrative section of the site and what they can do.
 You may add, delete, and assign categories to your users.

 ![A teal arrow points to the "Users" section link at the top of the admin page](../doc_files/Usersnav.png "A teal arrow points to the "Users" section link at the top of the admin page")